SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to the Table of Contents](#table-of-contents)

 This has, somehow, become one of the society's most controversial practices. **If you're against being too accommodating of people, please bear with me as I yap in support of it so that you're aware of the trade-off.**
+Else, if you're strapped for time, you can skip to [Recruitment Logistics](#recruitment-logistics).

 By breadth-wise inclusivity, I mean making an effort to take more people.
 Providing multiple days for people to finish their rounds 1 and 2.
 Adding extra days for the people who need them.
 Making Round 3 open enough such that people with packed lives would be able to reach the minimum bar.